sunnyCodeENGINEER/JaVa/README.md

 ## Studied on Array lists and Hashmaps in Java programming
 Studied on hash maps and Array lists in Java programming and some basics operations that can be performed on them.

+## Started studying on Object Oriented Programming in Java.
+* Learnt about abstraction.